Kay Makishi

 I learned about pitching to corporate clients.

-I am second generation Japanese-American.
-My parents are from Okinawa, Japan.
-I was first in my family to be born in Hershey, Pennsylvania.
+I am first generation American.
+My parents are both from Okinawa, Japan.
+I was first in my family to be born in the US (Hershey, Pennsylvania) and raised in Amish County PA.
 Identity always intrigued me.
-I was selected as an Okinawan Government Scholar (沖縄県費留学生)and spent 1 year in Okinawa to learn about my cultural roots.
+I was selected as an Okinawan Government Scholar (沖縄県費留学生) and spent 1 year in Okinawa to learn about my cultural roots.

-In Okinawa, I discovered a 300-page book of all my ancestors' names since the 17th century.
+In Okinawa, I discovered a 300-page book of all my ancestors' names since the 17th century and family records going back to the 15th century.
 The book was organized by regions of the world to where my ancestors and relatives immigrated to over the centuries.

 I read about relatives immigrating to Peru before World War Two.
 I was curious.
 So, went to Peru to find them.

-I published a call-to-action article in the local Peruvian-Japanese newspaper, called every MAKISHI in Lima's public telephone book and... found them!
+I published an article in the local Peruvian-Japanese newspaper, called every MAKISHI in Lima's public telephone book and... found them!

 I learned about my heritage.